kytta/vavilon/README.md

 ### via NPM

-If you use NPM with your static website, you can install `vavilon.js` using npm:
+If build your static website with help of other NPM packages, you can install `vavilon.js` using npm:

 ```sh
 npm install vavilon